 Changing Spending Habits

 We know that understanding and predicting consumer behaviour has long been the north star defining retail strategy, but with physical store closures and economic uncertainty caused by Covid-19, we are seeing an unprecedented shift in consumer spending habits.
 Some consumers are shifting from spending to saving (realising just how quickly those pre-work coffee runs were adding up), with others buying fewer, more expensive goods (Global Web Index, Internet Retailing).
 And these trends will change post-Covid-19, with a potential for savers to rebound and spend more once the situation stabilises.
 Either way, post Covid-19 retailers can no longer rely on their existing consumer profiling and could potentially be competing for a larger prize.

 As retailers begin to re-group and re-open stores, their ability to generate consumer behavioural insights will be key.
 They must quickly understand who is coming back to their stores and why, whilst utilising data visualisation tools to gain a clear overview of emerging trends and inform both short and long-term planning.

-Embedding a data-driven approach allows for a more agile response to changing behaviour and better-informed decision making, such as movement of stock.
-Instead of the traditional manual review of sales, business intelligence tools such as Power BI automatically highlight what stock is needed where, and where in your network it can allocate from.
+Embedding a data-driven approach allows for a more agile response to changing behaviour and better-informed decision making, such as the movement of stock.
+Instead of the traditional manual review of sales, business intelligence tools such as Power BI automatically highlight what stock is needed where, and wherein your network it can allocate from.